The Dogu express: by train through Turkey

 I travelled in a 4 bed sleeper compartment on the regular Dogu express.
 I found this comfortable enough.
 The touristic Dogu express is more up market with 2 and 1 bedroom compartments.

 As a women travelling alone I felt absolutely safe on the regular Dogu express.
 I had the compartment all to myself and experienced no problems with the other passengers in my corridor.

 With the current popularity it is unlikely you will have the compartment to yourself like I did, but it seems that despite the official seat reservations men and women divide themselves in different compartments.

 Even if you do find yourself with male companions in your compartment I found Turkish men to be polite and friendly.
 The friendly people you meet along the way in the train are part of the experience.
-Not many tourists travel on this train and you will receive a warm welcome and some genuine curiosity what brings you to these parts of Turkey
+Not many tourists travel on the regular train and you will receive a warm welcome and some genuine curiosity what brings you to these parts of Turkey.

 What to bring along on the Dogu express?